jeevan-v8/devops_microservices/README.md

 # DevOps Microservices Application

 This repository is a practical implementation of a microservices-based architecture using modern DevOps principles.
-It features multiple backend services, a frontend interface, containerization with Docker, and a Jenkins-based CI/CD pipeline to automate deployment.
+It features multiple backend services, a frontend interface, containerization using  Docker, and a Jenkins-based CI/CD pipeline to automate deployment.

 The application is fully operational with an established CI/CD pipeline.